presslabs/gitium/gitium/readme.txt

 Right now this plugin is considered alpha quality and should be used in production environments only by adventurous kinds.

-= What happens in case of conflicts? =
+= What will happen in case of conflicts? =

 The behavior in case of conflicts is to overwrite the changes on the `origin` repository with the local changes (ie. local modifications take precedence over remote ones).

 = How to deploy automatically after a push? =

 You can ping the webhook url after a push to automatically deploy the new code.
 The webhook url can be found under `Code` menu.
-This url plays well with Github or Bitbucket webhooks.
+This url also plays well with Github or Bitbucket webhooks.

 = Does it works on multi site setups? =

-Gitium is not supporting multisite setups at the moment.
+Gitium does not support multisite setups at the moment.

 = How does gitium handle submodules? =

-Currently submodules are not supported.
+Submodules are currently not supported.

 == Changelog ==